30+ Streaming Services50+ Countries30+ Platform Guides

 State of Streaming 2026: Subscribers, Spending, and Industry Trends

 Netflix leads with 325M+ subscribers and $13.3B in operating income.
 Global content spending hits $255 billion.
-The Paramount-WBD $110.9B mega-deal reshapes the industry.
-A complete data-driven analysis.
+The Paramount-WBD $110.9B mega-deal is reshaping the market.
+Full data and analysis included.

-The streaming industry in 2026 has entered its most consequential phase since Netflix pioneered the model.
-Paramount Skydance's $110.9 billion acquisition of Warner Bros.
-Discovery marks the definitive end of the "streaming wars" era.
+The streaming industry in 2026 is going through its biggest shift since Netflix pioneered the model.
+Ongoing consolidation — including merger discussions between major studios — signals the end of the "streaming wars" era.
 Every major US streamer except Peacock posted quarterly profits in 2025, yet cumulative industry losses over five years exceed $50 billion.

 Netflix leads with 325+ million paid memberships (Q4 2025), up 8% year-over-year.
 HBO Max reached 131.6 million subscribers (+13% YoY).
 Disney+ reported 131.6 million.
 Amazon Prime Video reaches an estimated 200–240 million global members with 315 million monthly ad-supported viewers.
 Peacock closed at 44 million paid (+22% YoY).
 Paramount+ held at 78.9 million.
 Crunchyroll hit 17+ million, tripling in five years.